andersfylling/disgord/README.md

 Disgord has the option to use mutexes (sync.RWMutex) on Discord objects.
 By default, methods of Discord objects are not locked as this is not needed in our event driven architecture unless you create a parallel computing environment.
-If you want the internal methods to deal with read-write locks on their own, you can pass `-tags=parallelism`, which will activate built-in locking.
+If you want the internal methods to deal with read-write locks on their own, you can pass `-tags=disgord_parallelism`, which will activate built-in locking.
 Making all methods thread safe.

-If you want to remove the extra memory used by mutexes, or you just want to completely avoid potential deadlocks by disabling mutexes you can pass `-tags=removeDiscordMutex` which will replace the RWMutex with an empty struct, causing mutexes (in Discord objects only) to be removed at compile time.
+If you want to remove the extra memory used by mutexes, or you just want to completely avoid potential deadlocks by disabling mutexes you can pass `-tags=disgord_removeDiscordMutex` which will replace the RWMutex with an empty struct, causing mutexes (in Discord objects only) to be removed at compile time.
 This cannot be the default behaviour, as it creates confusion whether or not a mutex exists and leads to more error prone code.
 The developer has to be aware themselves whether or not their code can be run without the need of mutexes.
-This option is not affected by the `parallelism` tag.
+This option is not affected by the `disgord_parallelism` tag.

 ## Setup / installation guide
 As this is a go module, it is expected that your project utilises the module concept (minimum Go version: 1.11).
 If you do not, then there is no guarantee that using this will work.
 To get this, simply use go get: `go get github.com/andersfylling/disgord`.
 I have been using this project in none module projects, so it might function for you as well.
 But official, this is not supported.